dutree – A CLI Tool to Analyze Disk Usage in Coloured Output

-dutree is a free open-source, fast command-line tool for analyzing disk usage, written in Rust programming language.
-It is developed from durep (disk usage reporter) and tree (list directory content in tree-like format) command line tools. dutree therefore reports disk usage in a tree-like format.
+dutree is a free, open-source, fast command-line tool for analyzing disk usage, written in the Rust programming language, which is developed from the combination of durep (disk usage reporter) and tree (list directory content in tree-like format) command-line tools.
+As a result, dutree reports disk usage in a tree-like format.

-It displays coloured output, depending on values configured in the GNU LS_COLORS environment variable.
-This env variable enables for setting the colours of files based on extension, permissions as well as file type.
+dutree displays colored output, depending on the values configured in the GNU LS_COLORS environment variable.
+This environment variable allows for setting the colors of files based on their extension, permissions, and file type.

 dutree Features: